Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Performance Metrics

 \subsection{Weighted-Sum Energy Efficiency}

 We introduce the WSEE as an uplink performance metric, which captures the EE of individual UEs in the previous subsection.
 The WSEE is given by

 where $w_k$ represents the weight assigned to UE $k$.
-The weight vector $\mathbf{w}$ can be adjusted to suit the unique characteristics of the UEs and the specific requirements of the network.
+In line with WGEE, the weight vector $\mathbf{w}$ can be adjusted to suit the unique characteristics of the UEs and the specific requirements of the network.
 This flexibility enables the WSEE to be tailored and optimized for a variety of scenarios.
 As will be shown later in Section \ref{sec:num_res}, this metric allows for comprehensive evaluations of uplink EE under various network scenarios.
+Even when WSEE and WGEE use the same $\mathbf{w}$, the resulting values are not directly comparable.
+Instead, the EE of individual UEs should be recalculated based on $\mathbf{q}$ and $\mathbf{U}$, which maximize WSEE and WGEE, respectively.
+The network's performance can then be assessed by comparing these values.